AggregatorsLive

 Which wallet labeling API has the best coverage right now?

-TonAPI currently leads the active chain tab at 100.0% (24 h) across 9 measured providers.
-The leaderboard re-sorts every 30 minutes against fresh Prometheus samples, so the answer reflects the last 24 hours of live audits against ~60 curated anchor addresses, not a marketing-page claim.
+Helius currently leads the active chain tab at 84.1% (24 h) across 9 measured providers.
+The leaderboard re-sorts every 30 minutes against fresh Prometheus samples, so the answer reflects the last 24 hours of live audits against ~180 curated anchor addresses, not a marketing-page claim.
+The Kind tab at the top of the page switches between EOA coverage (entity identification on plain wallets) and contract coverage (smart-contract name resolution); the right answer depends which job your product is doing.

 What does 'wallet labeling' mean in a crypto API?